 5 The rate at which respondents received needed services could be improved with better channels of communication and service.
 Comments highlighted a desire for more feedback from case managers and local offices.
-ADWS leadership should consider the current procedure for feedback from case managers and/or manners to improve accountability and feedback to WIOA program recipients. and/or manners to improve accountability and recuback to whok program recipients.
+ADWS leadership should consider the current procedure for feedback from case managers and/or manners to improve accountability and feedback to WIOA program recipients.
 6 Improvement to online resources for reporting and participating in the WIOA program and/or phone system technology could improve satisfaction and outcomes.
 Many comments noted the difficulty in aspects of the WIOA program - reporting, communication, etc. ADWS leadership should review if investment in more online offerings/reporting and/or phone system technology are warranted.